codeforlife874/flash/README.md

-# ⚡ Flash: Automated "Yes/No" Troubleshooter
+## ⚡ flash: automated troubleshooter

-> **Project:** A self-evolving decision engine designed to automate troubleshooting workflows and reduce customer support load.
+> A self-evolving decision engine designed to automate troubleshooting workflows and reduce customer support load.

 Flash is an intelligent troubleshooting system powered by an ever-growing **Binary Decision Tree**.
 Users are guided through dynamic Yes/No questions until they reach a final solution.

 But unlike traditional troubleshooters, Flash introduces a breakthrough:
-### 🔥 Admin-driven Dynamic Knowledge Expansion
+#### 🔥 Admin-driven Dynamic Knowledge Expansion
 Any solution node can be **converted into a question** with two new outcomes — instantly expanding the tree.
 No coding.
 No server restarts.
 No downtime.
 Flash becomes smarter every time an admin interacts with it.

 ---

-## 🧠 Why Flash Exists
+## Why Flash Exists
 Companies pay heavily for support agents to repeatedly solve common issues.
 Flash replaces repetitive tickets with an intelligent, automated system that:

 - ❓ asks structured diagnostic questions